List of television stations in Bangladesh

-Around 48 privately owned television channels were permitted by the Government of Bangladesh as of 2025, of which thirty-six are currently on air.
-Six television channels, namely STV-US, CSB News, Channel 1, Diganta Television, Islamic TV, and Channel 16, have been taken off air.
+Around 55 privately owned television channels were permitted by the Government of Bangladesh as of 2026, of which thirty-eight are currently on air.
+(Note: Gaan Bangla's broadcasts are currently suspended, which would have otherwise brought the number up to thirty-nine.)
+Some television channels, including STV-US, CSB News, Diganta Television, and Channel 16, have been taken off air.
 Bangladesh has four state-owned television stations, of which only three broadcast on terrestrial television, which are BTV Dhaka, BTV Chittagong, and Sangsad Television.
-In total, there are 52 television channels in Bangladesh, with 40 currently on air.
+In total, there are 59 television channels in Bangladesh, with 42 currently on air.

 State-owned

 As of today, Bangladesh has four state-owned television channels.
 Among them, Bangladesh Television (BTV) is the oldest, founded in 1964.